gecko0307/pn-reloaded/README.md

 Open and build `pn/pnwtl/pn.sln`.

 ## Scripting via Node.js
-PN Reloaded features pnscript.dll, an extension that makes possible to run JavaScript inside the editor.
+PN Reloaded features pnscript.dll, an extension that allows to run JavaScript inside the editor.
 This requires Node.js.

 PNScript looks for *.js files in `scripts` folder.
 Each script is registered in Extensions menu.